Your Definitive Functional Medicine Guide To Autoimmune Disease: Symptoms, Causes, Supplements + More

 13 Surprising Triggers Of Autoimmune Conditions

 I’ve already covered the multifaceted reasons for the autoimmune explosion we are seeing.
+Apart from those all-encompassing influences though, what triggers autoimmune disease in daily life?
+Let’s look at what some of these top triggers are.

 For example, humans eat far more grains than they ever did pre-agriculturally, and we know there is a clear link between grains and autoimmune conditions.
 Getting the proper food intolerance diagnostic labs done can be the first step for many to regain their health.
 Until you know what you personally are reactive to, you cannot know for sure what foods to avoid to cultivate health.
 These are the most common culprits I see:

 The infamous “G” word is a protein that’s found in wheat, barley, spelt, rye, and other grains, and is scientifically linked to an increased risk of autoimmunity.
 Many people and their doctors believe you have to have celiac disease to be gluten intolerant.
-When their labs for celiac come back negative, they are told that avoiding gluten is not necessary.
+When their labs for celiac come back negative, they are told that avoiding gluten is unnecessary.
 This antiquated misinformation keeps many people struggling with an autoimmune condition, feeling unnecessarily sick.

 For many of my autoimmune patients, it doesn’t have to be a piece of bread or pasta to cause damage either.
 Foods cross-contaminated with gluten can be like gasoline on a fire for many people with autoimmune conditions.
 If you are suffering, try eliminating gluten for a good 90 days and pay attention to whether your symptoms get any better.

-• Gluten-free grains
+Gluten-free grains

-Many people with autoimmune problems already avoid gluten, but still consume non-gluten grain foods like corn, oats, and rice.
+On the other hand, many people with autoimmune problems already avoid gluten, but still consume non-gluten grain foods like corn, oats, and rice.
 As well-intentioned as that may be, these grains can be just as damaging as gluten, for people who are sensitive to them (and this is common with people prone to autoimmune issues).

-• Quinoa
+Quinoa

 A favorite in the health community, so-called pseudo-grains like quinoa are high in proteins called saponins, and these can be inflammatory and damaging to the gut lining, causing an immune response in the body.
 Soaking and rinsing quinoa can reduce the gut-damaging effect, but for many with serious autoimmune conditions this is not enough and avoiding quinoa altogether is a more effective strategy to quell this inflammation and symptom response.

-• Sugar
+Sugar

-• Chocolate
+Chocolate

-This yummy and frankly anti-oxidant-rich food can be heart-healthy for some (in small, low-sugar amounts) but can cause a lot of damage to someone living with an autoimmune condition.
-The literature shows (7) that some people who struggle with autoimmune problems may be negatively affected by chocolate, so if you are a chocoholic, try going without for awhile and seeing if it makes a difference.
+This yummy and frankly antioxidant-rich food can be heart-healthy for some (in small, low-sugar amounts) but can cause a lot of damage to someone living with an autoimmune condition.
+The literature shows (7) that some people who struggle with autoimmune problems may be negatively affected by chocolate, so if you are a chocoholic, try going without for a while and seeing if it makes a difference.

-• Dairy
+Dairy

 Casein, the main protein found in milk and other dairy products, can be a trigger for runaway inflammation in the body for those who are susceptible.
 Ghee/clarified butter and plant-based “dairy” products like almond milk may be preferable and safer for some people because these do not contain casein.
 Some people with autoimmune disorders can also handle fermented dairy, like grass-fed whole yogurt or kefir, so if you love your dairy products, you might try limiting yourself to these first.

-• Nightshades
+Nightshades

 Members of this plant group that consists of tomatoes, peppers, potatoes, eggplants, goji berries, and some spices (like cayenne pepper) contain certain alkaloids in their skins which can cause an inflammatory response (8) in the bodies of some susceptible people.

-• Instant coffee
+Instant coffee

 Beloved by many on a busy work day, instant coffee (but not brewed coffee) may cause an inflammatory-immune response in some individuals with autoimmune disorders.
 Why is instant coffee worse?
 Research points to the chemicals used in the manufacturing of instant coffee, so it may not be the coffee itself.